 Who exactly wakes up one day and decides to start collecting and selling scrap metal for a living?
-In our case, it started with two brothers and a cart.
+In our case, the Cohen Legacy began with two brothers and a cart.

 Phil and Mose Cohen immigrated to the U.S. from Russia as teens at the turn of the 20th century, settling in Middletown, Ohio, close to extended family who were already in the area.
 Around the same time, Middletown also became home to the American Rolling Mill Company, or ARMCO, a mill producing rolled sheets of steel.
 ARMCO was the predecessor to what is today known as AK Steel.